realyusufismail/realyusufismail/README.md

 <hr>

 ### About me
 17-year-old Java, Kotlin, and TypeScript developer with over 100,000 downloads for a Minecraft mod and contributions to open-source projects like JDA and Javacord.
 Adaptable to evolving tech landscapes, passionate about problem-solving, and committed to continuous learning.
 The ideal candidate for roles in the computing industry, offering a unique blend of theoretical knowledge and practical skills.
-School leaver with a strong work ethic and eagerness to contribute fresh perspectives.
+Alevel student with a strong work ethic and eagerness to contribute fresh perspectives.

 I am a Minecraft mod creator on [Cursforge](https://www.curseforge.com/members/realyusufismail/projects)
 <br/><hr>